amaraljt/LaTeXPy/README.md

 Below are some example of what is covered (can be copy-pasted as input ).
 A **question mark** after an expression is a request to evaluate the expression and insert the result in the typeset output (colored **blue**).
 Expressions with a **top-level equal sign and a variable on the left** are interpreted as assignments that get executed by Python.
 Input that was parsed and evaluated without error appears in **green**, and all other expressions (without ? or =, or that generated errors) as well as text outside of $...$ math regions appear in black.

+To save all assignments you have made to a file, call the save() function in a code cell.
+It takes an optional string argument for the filename.

 ## Example
 ```
 l(r"""